jeremyharris/slugger/README.md

 Search for your post using the primary key instead!
 (Initial development sparked by [Mark Story's blog][1]).

+The slug is then transparently reverted back into the proper format for your controller action.

 ## Requirements

 * CakePHP 2.0.x (check tags for older versions of CakePHP)